 For a summerhouse it’s very important where the water flows to.
 Rain falls down along the walls.
 When the walls are placed directly on the foundation, the rain water will gather there, which will create puddles.
 The lower part of the walls will be standing in the water and the wood will start to decay.
 If the summerhouse is placed on foundation beams which are set slightly inside, the rainwater will fall off the walls a few centimetres above the ground.

 This makes the walls dry faster, so the water can’t cause any damage.
 When the walls and foundation beams are placed in a single line, the rainwater would be unable to drip off.
 It would reach the lower wall planks via small cracks and the water would get into the wood.
 This would give the water the opportunity to cause damage to the lower edge of the summerhouse.
 On our website you can find even more practical tips about how you can protect your wooden summerhouse against rain and water.

 The final step to a summerhouse which lasts for years is the choice of the right treatment.
 The building can be given a pressure treatment, including the foundation beams.
 As an alternative, the summerhouse can be pre-treated with a sprayed impregnation and later the (outside) walls can be stained the colour of your preference.
 This also protects your summerhouse against the weather and you can enjoy your summerhouse for years to come.
 On our website, you can read more about the advantages of the various paint treatments.

 Wood is a natural material which works.
 So the wooden planks of a summerhouse will expand and shrink.
 This means it’s wise to use as few screws as possible during the installation of a summerhouse.
 This prevents cracks from appearing between the wall planks in warm weather.
-Next week we will explain how a summerhouse can be installed without screws and why this doesn’t have a negative effect on the stability of the building.
+Next week we will explain how a summerhouse with or without wooden veranda can be installed without screws and why this doesn’t have a negative effect on the stability of the building.

 Did you like this blog?
-Sign up to our free monthly newsletter and you will receive blogs like this one every month!
+Sign up to our free newsletter and you will receive blogs like this !